michaelwoodworth/AMRFinder_scripts/README.md

 ```

-*Example log-transformed heatmap from re-analysis of data from a randomized trial of fecal microbiota transplantation for eradication of carbapenem-resistant (CR) bacterial colonization (PMID: .*
+*Example log-transformed heatmap from re-analysis of data from a [randomized trial of fecal microbiota transplantation for eradication of carbapenem-resistant (CR) bacterial colonization](https://doi.org/10.1093/cid/cix252): .*

 ![example_lineplot](figures/pheatmap_example.png)